Exelon (Rivastigmine)

 Who Should Not Take Exelon

-Do not take Exelon if you are allergic to rivastigmine, carbamates, or any ingredients in the capsules.
-Do not take if you have liver problems, have had severe skin reactions to Exelon patches, are under 18 years old, or if the medication is expired.
+Do not take Exelon if you are allergic to rivastigmine, have liver conditions, or have had severe skin reactions to Exelon patches.

 Medical Conditions to Discuss